ryancushen/SubTracker/docs/USER_GUIDE.md

 #### In GUI

-1. Select the subscription you want to delete.
+1. Locate the subscription you want to delete in the list.
-2. Click the "Delete" button.
+2. Click the "🗑️" (delete) button in the same row.
-3. Confirm the deletion in the dialog box.
+3. Click "✅ Confirm" to confirm deletion or "❌ Cancel" to cancel.

 #### In TUI